 This report’s primary objective is to provide comprehensive information on and analyses of key nuclear policy developments over the past quarter.
 The goal is to examine how these various policy decisions influence the supply and demand side of the nuclear markets so as to provide specialized insight to current participants in the nuclear markets, including suppliers, utilities, government agencies, investors, and financial institutions.

 UxC’s Policy Watch special report is available for immediate purchase.
-As an introductory offer, a full-year subscription for the service is priced at $4,000.
-A single edition of the first quarterly report is available for $2,000, with the option to convert to a full year subscription for an additional $2,500.
+The annual price for this in-depth product is $5,000.
+Discounts for existing subscribers of other UxC reports may be available.
 For more details, please see our table of contents for the full report in Adobe Acrobat PDF format.

 International Nuclear Fuel Policy Briefings